-CME Activity: An educational offering that is planned, implemented and evaluated in accordance with the ACCME Accreditation Criteria, Standards for Commercial Support and policies
+CME Activity: An educational offering that is planned, implemented and evaluated in accordance with the ACCME Accreditation Criteria, Standards for Integrity and Independence in Accredited Continuing Education and policies

 Commercial Bias: A personal judgment in favor of a specific proprietary business interest of a commercial interest

-Commercial Support: Financial, or in-kind, contributions given by a commercial interest that is used to pay all or part of the costs of a CME activity.
-The definition of roles and requirements when commercial support is received are outlined in the ACCME Standards for Commercial Support.
+Commercial Support: Financial, or in-kind, contributions given by an ineligible company that is used to pay all or part of the costs of a CME activity.
+The definition of roles and requirements when commercial support is received are outlined in the ACCME Standards for Integrity and Independence.
 Advertising and exhibit income is not considered commercial support.

 Competence: Competence is a standardized requirement for an individual to properly perform a specific job.
 Competence is the ability to apply knowledge, skills or judgment in practice if called upon to do so.

-Conflict of Interest (COI): When an individual's interests are aligned with those of a commercial interest the interests of the individual are in "conflict" with the interests of the public.
-The ACCME considers financial relationships to create actual conflicts of interest in CME when individuals have both a financial relationship with a commercial interest and the opportunity to affect the content of CME about the products or services of that commercial interest.
-The potential for maintaining or increasing the value of the financial relationship with the commercial interest creates an incentive to influence the content of the CME – an incentive to insert commercial bias.
+Conflict of Interest (COI): When an individual's interests are aligned with those of an ineligible company the interests of the individual are in "conflict" with the interests of the public.
+The ACCME considers financial relationships to create actual conflicts of interest in CME when individuals have both a financial relationship with a ineligible company and the opportunity to affect the content of CME about the products or services of that ineligible company.
+The potential for maintaining or increasing the value of the financial relationship with the ineligible company creates an incentive to influence the content of the CME – an incentive to insert commercial bias.